-Over the years we have successfully acted for drivers and/or passengers who have suffered through no fault of their own.
-A claim through Splatt Lawyers will cover all of your physical injuries as well as any psychological injuries (if applicable) and losses.
-This includes past and future costs.
+We have successfully acted for people who have suffered an injury through no fault of their own.
+By making a claim through Splatt Lawyers we will claim for all of your physical injuries and psychological injuries (if applicable) and claim for any losses you may have incurred.
+These include past and future costs.

 Strict time limits apply when seeking compensation for an injury sustained in a motor vehicle accident, whether you are a driver, passenger, or pedestrian.